This article has links to products and services we love, which we may make commission from.

 For another truly unique and special rainy day activity in Boston, book a private city tour, complete with a custom itinerary filled with indoor activities.

-A local guide will take you to some of the city’s iconic places like Massachusetts’s State House and the Old State House.
+A local guide will take you to some of the city’s iconic places like the Massachusetts State House and the Old State House.

 This also includes a driving tour where you can see important spots on the Freedom Trail.

 One of the best Boston indoor activities for a family is a visit to the Faneuil Hall Marketplace (4 South Market Building).

 There are food and dessert booths for every kind of eater, whether you’re picky or adventurous.